ishiel/QM-Wallboard/README.md

 ### What's it made of?

 * It's written in Ruby
-* It uses QM's XMLRPC API (alphabet soup!) to query realtime data.
+* It uses QM's XMLRPC API (alphabet soup!) to query real-time data.
 This is done by a simple class I created.
 * It uses Sinatra and HAML to present that data to a browser, and JQuery to update the data
 * I've used Blueprint CSS to get a quick, sane page layout but I may drop that as it's complete overkill